mnijadi/neural-networks-from-scratch/README.md

 1. Build a logistic regression classifier as a neural network
 2. Build a neural network with a single hidden layer
 3. Build a deep neural network with multiple hidden layers
-4. Build a convolutional neural network
-5. Build a recurrent neural network

 ## Libraries